 This experience founded a basis for creation of Mola Bags&Accessories – a company created with the purpose of presenting on European markets the unique craftsmanship from native inhabitants of my beautiful country containing its art, culture and soul.
 My mission is to create and maintain a connection between the indigenous communities and artisans in Colombia by promoting their ethnic art in Germany and offering better oportunities to improve their economic condition.

 Completing my industrial design studies in Colombia and Germany, I acquired knowledge about quality and its most important features of products we are using in our daily life.
 I like to think that I have an ability of discovering and appreciating these objects, which somehow involve cultural uniqueness of its place of origin.
 They are carriers of history and tradition of the regions and countries where they were manufactured.
 Mola Bags shall allow sharing with its European customers the art and the beauty of Colombian Indigenous ethnic tradition.
 Items manufactured by Kuna Indians survived pretty much unchanged the pass of time and still allow authentic contact with their world.
 In this way these products survive as well the fast-growing season's fashion cosumption offering an item that will last for many years.

-Mola Bags was born in early 2014 in Berlin committed to promote and create consciousness about the culture of Latin America in Europe, by means of beautiful, unique products designed for daily use, handmade and containing little part of our culture, tradition and history.
-Now, after living in Poland for some years we decided to discover and inspire the german market through these uniqueness colombian craftsmanship and now I live in Hamburg with my husband and our two kids.
+Mola Bags was born in early 2014 in Berlin committed to promote and create consciousness about the culture of Latin America in Europe, by means of beautiful, unique handmade products design for daily use and containing little part of our culture, tradition and history.
+After living in Poland for some years we decided to discover and inspire the german market through these uniqueness colombian craftsmanship and now I live in Hamburg with my husband and our two kids.
 I visit Colombia very often where together with the artisan families we design and develop new articles for the german and european market.